charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_class_roles.md

 In other words, pure technical code, which is often more complex, for handle a technical aspect regarding the computer itself, is not here.
 Why are we doing that?
 First, such pure simulation code is often straightforward.
 It's quite the "business" code, in other more classical words.
 And we don't want to mix two concerns, two responsabilities.

 Be aware that sometimes, some people would see the class as being a computer job, not a simulation of a real-world object!
 But no problem, in simol, you are free to perceive your objects as you want, as long as you are coherent.
-It is considered as important to indicate the role of the class, for the programmer, but for the other readers two.
+It is considered as important to indicate the role of the class, for the programmer, but for the other readers too.

 What is a simulation of a computer worker?